 The sunflower is native to the Americas and has been cultivated since 3,000 BC in New Mexico and Arizona by the Native Americans in that region.
 It is highly recognized for its large, yellow flowers but comes in other colors, such as red and orange.

-Its botanical name is Helianthus Annuus and gets its name from the Greek words “helios” and “anthos”.
-Sunflowers grow mainly in the summer, while some kinds can also grow in the fall.
+Its botanical name is Helianthus Annuus, which comes from the Greek words “helios” and “anthos”.
+Sunflowers grow mainly in the summer, while some can also grow in the fall.

-Since the sunflower has such a strong stem, which can represent a strong foundation in the third year of marriage.
-This flower faces the sun, hence its name.
-This can also mean trials that the young couple has overcome and a bright future.
+Since the sunflower has such a strong stem, which can represent a strong foundation in the third year of marriage, this flower faces the sun, hence its name.
+This can also mean trials the young couple has overcome and a bright future.

 The 4th Anniversary – Hydrangeas